jjmccarty/ai-case-study/README.md

 The [AICamp blog](https://aicamp.so/blog/anthropic-vs-openai-a-comprehensive-comparison) provides a comprehensive overview of the foundational concepts behind Claude and a comparison of Claude vs. its OpenAI competitor. [^15]

+The following include a summary of Anthropics product from the blog.

 >Anthropic has a smart computer program called Claude.
 Here’s what you need to know about it:
 > * Claude is made to chat with people.
 It’s really good at having natural conversations.
 > * It uses a mix of smart tech to remember what you talked about before and keep the chat going.